 Green Chef includes ready-to-use, chef-curated sauces, dressings, and spice blends, along with super clear and detailed step-by-step instructions – easy to follow for even the most inexperienced chefs.
-The Mojito-Style Shrimp, for example, takes just 25 minutes to make and comes with prepared marinade:
+The Mojito-Style Shrimp, for example, takes just 25 minutes to make and comes with the prepared marinade.

 A lot of its ingredients come pre-chopped, but you’ll probably still need to do some dicing and grating.
-However, everything is explained clearly, with chef tips to guide your cooking experience.
+However, everything’s explained clearly, with chef tips to guide your cooking experience.

 While Blue Apron’s meals appear simpler, the recipes are harder to follow, with vague instructions that may confuse novices.
-These instructions for the Chimichurri Shrimp, for example, could have done better to explain that the jalapeno peppers should be cut on a different board, and placed to the side, so that you can carefully add more in to adjust spiciness:
+These instructions for the Chimichurri Shrimp, for example, could’ve been clearer to explain that the jalapeno peppers should be cut on a different board, and placed to the side so that you can carefully add more in to adjust the spiciness.